niranair/workshop/Assignment3.md

 ![](rmse.png)

 To combine machine learning models, either stacking, boosting, or bagging.
 Compared to boosting and bagging, stacking has the highest prediction precision and the lowest risk of overfitting.
-Shown in the diagram below, stacking trains the models (ARIMA and LSTM in this case) individually, and then combines them by creating a second learning algorithm that is trained based on the prediction results of the primary models.
+Shown in the diagram below, stacking trains the models (ARIMA and LSTM in this case) individually, and then combines them by creating a second learning algorithm that is trained based on the prediction results of the primary models [2].

 ![](stacked.png)

+## Sources

+[1] Chae, Sangwon & Kwon, Sungjun & Lee, Donghyun.
+(2018).
+Predicting Infectious Disease Using Deep Learning and Big Data.
+International Journal of Environmental Research and Public Health.
+15. 1596.
+10.3390/ijerph15081596.

+[2] Wang, M., Wang, H., Wang, J., Liu, H., Lu, R., Duan, T., Gong, X., Feng, S., Liu, Y., Cui, Z., Li, C., & Ma, J. (2019).
+A novel model for malaria prediction based on ensemble algorithms.
+PloS one, 14(12), e0226910. https://doi.org/10.1371/journal.pone.0226910

+[3] Buckee CO, Wesolowski A, Eagle NN, Hansen E, Snow RW.
+Mobile phones and malaria: modeling human and parasite travel.
+Travel Med.
+Infect.
+Dis.
+2013;11:15–22. doi: 10.1016/j.tmaid.2012.12.003.